ABOUT (2022 bio)

-Four-time Grammy® Award winner Delbert McClinton celebrates his coming-of-age musical heroes and influences with his 27th studio album, Outdated Emotion (Hot Shot Records/Thirty Tigers), coming on May 13, 2022.
+Four-time Grammy® Award winner Delbert McClinton celebrates his coming-of-age musical heroes and influences with his 27th studio album, Outdated Emotion (Hot Shot Records/Thirty Tigers), that was released in 2022.
 The 16-track collection features Hank Williams, Jimmy Reed, Ray Charles, and Little Richard standards, as well as five original songs written or cowritten by McClinton.

 “I’ve always wanted to do an album of the songs that influenced me the most.
 Hank Williams songs, Jimmy Reed songs, and songs that I love.
 And this was the perfect time to do it.
 It’s important music from another time.
 It’s music that people need to hear again, or for the first time.
 Nobody knows about them.
 Or has forgotten about them.
 Or was never turned on to them.
 There is a whole generation, maybe two generations now, who don’t know this music.
 My whole idea here was to show them how it was and how we got here.
 Hank Williams, Jimmy Reed, Lloyd Price, Ray Charles.
 These songs take me to my youth.
 They are good if not better now than they were then, and they were great then.
 They are songs people should just get to hear.”